Chart Color Schemes

 Erskine Park is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Erskine Park's dwelling structure, as per the latest Census, consisted of 98.3% houses and 1.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Sydney metro's 81.7% houses and 18.2% other dwellings.
-Home ownership in Erskine Park was at 31.0%, with mortgaged dwellings at 49.5% and rented ones at 19.6%.
-The median monthly mortgage repayment was $2,167, higher than Sydney metro's $2,000.
-Median weekly rent in Erskine Park was $450, compared to Sydney metro's $390.
-Nationally, Erskine Park's mortgage repayments were significantly higher at $2,167 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Erskine Park's dwelling structure, as per the latest Census, was 98.3% houses and 1.8% other dwellings, compared to Sydney metro's 81.7% houses and 18.2% other dwellings.
+Home ownership in Erskine Park stood at 31.0%, with mortgaged dwellings at 49.5% and rented ones at 19.6%.
+The median monthly mortgage repayment was $2,167, higher than Sydney metro's average of $2,000.
+The median weekly rent in Erskine Park was $450, compared to Sydney metro's $390.
+Nationally, Erskine Park's mortgage repayments were significantly higher at $2,167 versus the Australian average of $1,863, and rents were substantially above the national figure of $375 at $450.

 Frequently Asked Questions - Housing